li-clutter-org/http2-test/README.md

 ## The short version

-* After the checkout and while being at the project directory.
+* After the checkout and while being at the project directory, install the instrumentation webserver in the following way:

         $ cabal sandbox init
         $ cabal install

+* [TODO: Write a more detailed instance-setup procedure] Scripts and extensions to be distributed to the station machines:

+        $ fab apt-stations

 That's it!